8. Sleep Fundamentals: Sustained Inactivity Bout Detection (SIB)

 SIB: Count based algorithms (EXPERIMENTAL)

-We have attempted to facilitate several sleep detection algorithms from the literature in that period such as “Sadeh1994”, “ColeKripke1992”, and “Galland2012”.
+If you apply GGIR to raw data it is critical you select a suitable count metric.
+We have attempted to facilitate several sleep detection algorithms from the literature in that period such as "Sadeh1994", "ColeKripke1992", "Galland2012", and "Oakley1997".
 A problem with all these algorithms is that the preprocessing done to generate the counts is insufficiently described in the literature.
 For the zero-crossing count as used by Sadeh1994 and ColeKripke1992 an attempt has been made to collect as much information as could be found and made an educated guess on the missing information.
 The zero-crossing counts are discussed in the chapter 4 about acceleration metrics.
+Note that it is uncertain whether the Y-axis direction on modern accelerometers matches the direction of the Y-axis in literature because for old studies the direction of Y-axis was to our knowledge never clarified.

 Sadeh1994